jacksonrayhamilton/tabany/README.md

 Contact
 -------

-Send an email to jackson@jacksonrayhamilton.com if you would like to contribute to this project in any substantial \[or, I suppose, even in any *minor*\] way.
+Send an email to jackson@jacksonrayhamilton.com if you would like to contribute to this project in any substantial or minor way.

 Image Credits